twanofzo1/build_system/readme.md

 # tmake lang
-tmake is the scripting language used to configure the build process in tmake. it has a simple syntax and supports variables, function calls and conditional statements. the build configuration file is written in tmake and is usually named `tmake.txt`.
+tmake is the scripting language used to configure the build process in tmake. it has a simple syntax and supports variables, function calls and conditional statements. the build configuration file is written in tmake and is usually named `tmake.tmake`.

 ```js
 // comment